 Customer Satisfaction Score (CSAT) is one of the most important metrics that customer service teams track.
+Improve CSAT and you’ll improve your customers’ satisfaction.
 It’s the perfect tool for measuring how happy your customers are with what you do.

 CSAT has been around for decades and companies have learned to build complex customer satisfaction strategies based on this simple survey.
 When and how you ask for CSAT and what you do with the results define what you’ll be able to achieve with the feedback.

 If you’re looking for a detailed overview of CSAT, here’s an article explaining everything you need to know about the Customer Satisfaction Score.

 However, regardless of whether you’re planning to send a CSAT survey as a simple web form or take on a more strategic approach, there are three main rules that apply to all customer satisfaction surveys.